 If you or a loved one is facing criminal charges in New Jersey, you surely have a lot of questions.
 Below, New Jersey criminal defense attorney John Tierney answers some commonly asked questions.
 If you need legal representation immediately, or have questions about your specific case, contact us today for a free consultation.

 How do I know if I need a criminal defense attorney?

-If you have been arrested or if you have been “requested” to speak with a police officer about a potential charge, you should contact us immediately and should not speak with the police without counsel present.
+If you have been arrested in New Jersey or if you have been “requested” to speak with a police officer about a potential charge, you should contact us immediately and should not speak with the police without counsel present.
 Also, some traffic infractions carry significant penalties, potential suspension of your license, and even potential jail time.
 Given the power of the police and their available tools, it is best to err on the side of caution and speak with defense counsel.

 Can I say “no” to a police search?